Residential Tenancy (Jersey)

 (f) the

-service (and content) of notices or other documents under this Law other than
+giving and content of notices or other documents under this Law other than any

-any application, summons, notice or other document that is filed in the Royal Court
+application, summons, notice or other document that is filed in, or issued

-or the Court or issued from the Royal Court or the Court;
+from, the Rent Tribunal, the Royal Court or the Court;

 (g) requiring